A closer look

 Exhibit 2: Family Office Design Considerations

-Family Office Design Considerations
+Family Office Design Considerations -- activate to enhance object.

 Define objectives: What is the mission of the family office?
 What are the services to be offered?